dxx-rebirth/dxx-rebirth/README.txt

 I hope you enjoy the game as you did when you played it the first time.

-If you have something to say about my release, feel free to contact me at zico [at] unixboard [dot] de
+If you have something to say about my release, feel free to contact me at zicodxx [at] yahoo [dot] de

 - zico 20070407